borgmatic-collective/borgmatic/README.md

 ### Multiple configuration files

-A more advanced usage is to create multiple separate configuration files and place each one in a /etc/borgmatic.d directory.
+A more advanced usage is to create multiple separate configuration files and place each one in an /etc/borgmatic.d directory.
 For instance:

     sudo mkdir /etc/borgmatic.d
     sudo generate-borgmatic-config --destination /etc/borgmatic.d/app1.yaml